Responsibility &

 5. Closing the loop whenever feasible

 A more circular packaging economy requires close scrutiny when selecting and sourcing materials.
 We have the responsibility to establish new avenues for recycled content, while ensuring proper recyclability of our packaging wherever sold.
-In our views plastic remains essential to ensure the best quality and Food safety, making the challenge of Closing the Loop all the more fundamental.
+In our views plastic remains essential to ensure the best quality and Food safety, making the challenge of closing the loop all the more fundamental.

 • 100% of current and future packaging solutions for pillar products and all future packaging solutions for product innovations will be screened using an eco-design tool by 2025